Former Overstock CEO Patrick Byrne is prepping for ‘The Big One’

 “The gold and silver are stored outside of the United States, in Switzerland, and within two weeks, will be scattered in other locations that are even more outside of the reach of the Deep State, but are places that are safe for me,” he wrote.
 “The crypto is stored in the place where all crypto is stored: in mathematical mist, behind long keys held only in the memory of someone who is quite good at storing such things in memory (with paper backups in the hands of a priest I met 35 years ago who never sits foot in the West).”

 Byrne has long been a big promoter of blockchain tech.
-Overstock is planning for a special dividend that would give existing shareholders special securities that be traded on a blockchain-based trading platform affiliated with Overstock.
+Overstock is planning for a special dividend that would give existing shareholders special securities that can be traded on a blockchain-based trading platform affiliated with Overstock.